-Sustainability is the practice of living in such a way that meets one’s own needs, without compromising the ability of others, both in the present and in the future, to meet their own needs.
-It is a responsibility to act in environmentally, socially and economically responsible ways.
+Sustainability is the practice of living in such a way that meets one’s own needs without compromising the ability of others - both in the present and in the future - to meet their own needs.
+It is a responsibility to act in environmentally, socially, and economically responsible ways.

-There are numerous sustainability initiatives that students, staff or faculty can get involved in at Western.
+There are numerous sustainability initiatives that students, staff, and faculty can get involved in at Western.
 For example, students can join EnviroWestern’s team, and staff or faculty may decide to initiate the Green Office Program within their office.
-To view many other ways to get involved on campus, please see the Get Involved section of this website.(top)
+There is also an annual campus clean-up in the summer open to all students and staff.
+To explore many other ways to get involved on campus, please see the Get Involved section of this website.

 The Sustainability Team works Monday-Friday, 8:30-4:30.
 We can be reached by phone at 519-661-2111, ext.
 86311, or by email at firstname.lastname@example.org.

 What are the two streams of recycling at Western University?

 Western’s two stream recycling stream is paper and containers, not paper and plastics.
 Thus, the containers stream is able to accept non-plastic containers, such as coffee cups and lids, milk and juice cartons and aluminum cans.
 On the other hand, non-container plastics such as plastic toys, utensils, and bags will not be accepted.

 What kinds of paper go into the paper recycling bin?

 Office printer paper, cardboard (flattened), magazines, flyers, and newspaper can go into the paper recycling bin.
 Other paper products such as egg cartons can also go into the paper stream.
 Please do NOT put soft papers into the paper recycling bin such as napkins, paper towels, or tissue paper.